perforb/simple-todo/README.md

 Why was this project created?

-I wanted my own product that I could freely develop.
+I wanted my own product which I could freely develop.
 Also I'd like to make use of my knowledge gained from this product for my business.

 ## Technology Stack